ubc-systopia/L0Learn/python/README.md

 ```

 ## Documentation
+An example on how to use `fastSparseGAMs` is provided at this [tutorial page](https://github.com/tynanseltzer/L0Learn/python/tutorial_example/example.py).

 fastSparseGAMs is developed upon the framework of L0Learn, featuring faster and novel algorithms implemented internally.
 We do not alter the external Python interface functions.
 Therefore, please see L0Learn's python documentation available [here](https://tnonet.github.io/L0Learn/tutorial.html) for the detailed API documentation.
+The external function usage is almost idential to L0Learn's API except replacing the module name `l0learn` with `fastsparsegams`.

 # Source Code and Installing from Source
 Alternatively, `fastSparseGAMs` can be build from source